geometric-kernels/GeometricKernels/docs/index.rst

 ..
-Copyright 2020 The Geometric Kernels Contributors
+Copyright The GeometricKernels Contributors

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.